codegallivant/script-caster/README.md

 ### 3. Setting up a GitHub repository for your scripts
 - **[Sample scripts repository](https://github.com/codegallivant/sample-scriptcaster-scripts/)**
 - This repository is for storing the scripts which you want to create and run remotely.
-- Currently only .py and .pyw file extensions are supported
+- Currently only .py and .pyw file extensions are supported.
 - Steps for creating scripts:
   1. Create the script inside your chosen repository.
   2. Create a switch for this script in Exterior.
 - Note that all scripts must be stored in a single repository.
 An example repository linked above.
+- If you are using a private repository, you must create a GitHub Personal Access Token.
+To do this, after logging into your GitHub account, see `Settings`>`Developer Settings`>`Personal Access Token`.

 <br>